wasmerio/wasm-interface-cli/README.md

 # Wasm Interface CLI

-A command line to check Wasm modules against a set of [interfaces][wasm-interface-lib]
+A command line tool to check Wasm modules against a set of [interfaces][wasm-interface-lib]

 To use it, just run: